 It’s also the place to be for any celebration, from bachelor and bachelorette parties to gay-pride events to Mardi Gras.

-Check out the iconic bars like the Old Absinthe House building or Lafitte-In-Exile, the oldest gay bar in the country.
+Check out the iconic bars like the Old Absinthe House or Lafitte’s, the oldest gay bar in the country.

 Frenchmen Street is the best place in the city to find great jazz music.
 Iconic music venues and bars line the street.

 You can hear all kinds of music here — jazz, blues, reggae, rock.
-Check out popular spots like the Spotted Cat, d.b.a., Blue Nile, and Snug Harbor.
+Check out popular spots like the Spotted Cat Music Club, d.b.a., Blue Nile, and Snug Harbor Jazz Bistro.
 You can also hear some great music just walking down Frenchman Street.

 The Garden District is full of oak-lined streets and historic homes.
 These antebellum homes are dripping in opulence and are surrounded by lush gardens.
 They certainly paint a pretty picture of what it would be like to live in New Orleans.